rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-dw-ssdt/README.md

     1. Click **Edit** to modify the **Target Database Connection** to point to your SQL Server.
     1. Edit the **Database Name** to "WideWorldImportersDW".
     1. Click **Publish**.
-    1. Wait for publication to finish.
+    1. Wait for the publication process to finish.
 You can monitor progress in the **Data Tools Operations** page in Visual Studio.
-In testing this took around 3 minutes.
+During testing this took around 3 minutes.

 4. Execute the SQL Server Integration Services package **Daily ETL** once, to seed the WideWorldImportersDW database based on the contents of the WideWorldImporters database.
 For instructions on how to install and run this package see [wwi-ssis] (../wwi-ssis/).